opendatateam/udata/docs/geopf.md

 > **Note:** cartes.gouv.fr displays `hierarchyLevel=dataset` as "Lot" in its UI — this is the platform's own French label for dataset-level metadata, not an error.

 > **Note:** Contact points have no UI — they must be created via `POST /api/1/contacts/` and attached to the dataset via `PUT /api/1/datasets/{id}/`.
 This means a dataset going through the standard contribution funnel will have no contact point set at the time the gpkg resource is first uploaded, and the email fields will be absent from the metadata.
-Contact points must be added separately after the fact, then `udata geopf sync-dataset` run to refresh the metadata.
+Contact points must be added separately after the fact, then `udata geopf push-metadata` run to refresh the metadata.

 ## Reverse sync: services → resources